Skip to main content

 from crawlee.storages import Dataset

-# Create custom storage client.
+# Create custom storage client, MemoryStorageClient for example.

 service_locator.set_storage_client(storage_client)